 For instance, a web application requires a totally different set of tools and frameworks from a mobile app.
 Even within mobile applications, tech stacks you need for Android and iOS development are different.

-You should then plan based on your answers, decide if you need a single or multi-platform solution to choose the best tech stack to use.
-Keep it in mind that if you are making an MVP first.
-It is better to make it on the prominent platform popular amidst your target users to save software development costs and get user feedback promptly.
+You should then plan based on your answers and decide if you need a single or multi-platform solution to choose the best tech stack to use.
+Keep in mind that if you are making an MVP first, it is better to make it on a prominent platform popular among your target users to save software development costs and get user feedback promptly.

 Learn more: How to Prioritize Features for Mobile App MVP